-Author has written 23 stories for Digimon, Fillmore, Xiaolin Showdown, Legion of Super Heroes, Danny Phantom, Legion of Super Heroes, Song of the Lioness, Shadow of the Colossus, Avatar: Last Airbender, Rise of the Guardians, and Avengers.
+Author has written 27 stories for Digimon, Fillmore, Xiaolin Showdown, Legion of Super Heroes, Danny Phantom, Legion of Super Heroes, Song of the Lioness, Shadow of the Colossus, Avatar: Last Airbender, Rise of the Guardians, Avengers, and Portal.

 Details are what makes a story amazing.
 And long.